Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Line of sight (geoelement)/README.md

 The line width used to render analysis results is set using the `setLineWidth()` method on the base class for the line of sight analysis called `AGSLineOfSight`.
 This setting is applied to all line of sight analyses in the view.

-The height of the observer above the ground is modified using a `UISlider` and the taxi's location is modified on a `NSTimer`.
+The height of the observer above the ground is modified using a `UISlider` and the taxi's location is modified on a `Timer`.
 As the observer and taxi graphics are moved, the line of sight analysis automatically updates to reflect their positions.